-The top 10 vegan ice cream in Toronto
+10 vegan ice cream you need to try in Toronto this summer

 Vegan ice cream in Toronto is anything but basic.
 You can find dairy-free, yet creamy treats all over city and at some of the most popular ice cream spots currently appearing on you Instagram feed.

-Here are my picks for the top places to get vegan ice cream in Toronto.
+Here's where to get vegan ice cream in Toronto.

-With a menu full of vegan comfort food, there's lots to choose from at this Kensington Market spot, including, of course, eight flavours of cashew-based ice cream,

-Thanks to its rotating roster of seasonally-inspired flavours, you never really know what to expect at this St. Clair West gelato shop.
-Vegan flavours have included chocolate-covered strawberry basil gelato bars, Ontario pear soft serve, and watermelon soft serve.
+The totally vegan fast food chain has multiple Toronto locations.
+Beyond burgers, sandwiches and loaded fries this fast food oasis serves up some seriously tasty coconut soft serve in a cone.

 Brace yourself for Bang Bang's infamous lineup, but know you'll be rewarded with a scoop of vegan ice cream wedged between vegan cookies, also known as the ultimate vegan ice cream sandwich.

+Dundas West is home to this dairy-free ice cream shop.
+The plant-based tubs and ice cream bars here come in flavours like chocolate chip cookie dough, peanut butter and saltine crackers, and double chocolate chip brownie.

-Head to this all-vegan bakery to grab a cone filled with chocolate, vanilla or chocolate-vanilla swirl soft serve.
+Head to this all-vegan bakery to grab a cone or cup filled with oat milk soft serve.
 It's the perfect nostalgic treat for a hot and sunny day.

-Sure, you can grab an over-the-top decorated cone here, but you can also find humble-looking cones topped with swirls of dairy-free soft serve here.

-This ice cream shop in Chinatown East describes itself as Asian-themed and it has a variety of vegan flavours that you won't find anywhere else in the city - think vegan coconut mango sticky rice and vegan lemongrass lime sorbet.
+This ice cream shop in Chinatown East describes itself as Asian-themed and it has a variety of vegan flavours that you won't find anywhere else in the city - think vegan coconut mango sticky rice and vegan dark chocolate 5-spice.

+Locations of this vegan bakery can be found on Bloor and Queen.
+Beyond epic donuts and other baked goodies they make ice cream that is oat-based and fruit-based.
+Order up flavours like toasted coconut, birthday cake, french vanilla and much more.

 There's absolutely no dairy at this North York ice cream shop.
 Instead it makes creamy treats with frozen bananas in flavours like spiced date and rose pistachio.